FAQs

 • Wildlife and fisheries protection, restoration, and enhancement projects;

-No. Landowners still control access to their property, and Northern Prairies does not require public access.
+• No. Landowners still control access to their property, and Northern Prairies does not require public access.

-Once a conservation easement is signed, Northern Prairies and the landowner begin a working relationship to assure that the conservation easement is maintained.
+• Once a conservation easement is signed, Northern Prairies and the landowner begin a working relationship to ensure that the conservation easement is maintained.
 Northern Prairies is not in the day-to-day land management business.
 Landowners continue to make all of their property management decisions while the easement sets out the allowable uses of the property.

 Individual Landowner/Taxpayer: May claim up to 50% of adjusted gross income (AGI) per year as a qualified charitable contribution income tax deduction and may carry forward any remaining value of the qualified charitable contribution for up to 15 years.

-Qualified Farmers or Ranchers: May deduct the value up to 100% of their AGI, with the same 15 year carry forward period, for donations of conservation easements that satisfy the following requirements:
+Qualified Farmers or Ranchers: May deduct the value up to 100% of their AGI, with the same 15-year carry forward period, for donations of conservation easements that satisfy the following requirements:

 • The conservation easement must contain a restriction that the property will remain available for agricultural or livestock production.